KonuTech/gfk_ml_ops_data_analyst/README.md

 #### Data Drift
 #### week_number == 202048 vs week_number == 202049
-> Predicted and Observed distributions are not indicating data drift between week 202048 and week 202049
+> Predicted and Observed distributions are not indicating data drift between week 202048 and week 202049.
-> 48 week was the week of Black Friday.
-This time any indications of drift should be considered and analysed further.
+> The 48th week of 2020 was the week when Black Friday happen.
+This time any indications of data drift should be considered carefully and analysed further.

 ![image info](./docs/images/evidently_ai/202048_data_drift.jpg)